hjdhjd/homebridge-myq/README.md

 # Homebridge MyQ
 MyQ LiftMaster and Chamberlain Plugin for [Homebridge](https://homebridge.io)

-`homebridge-myq2` is a HomeBridge plugin to interact with MyQ Smart Garage door openers, made primarily by LiftMaster and Chamberlain.
+`homebridge-myq2` is a HomeBridge plugin to interact with MyQ smart garage door openers, made primarily by LiftMaster and Chamberlain.

 There are two ways to be able to control a MyQ-compatible garage door opener through HomeKit: